One Skillet Chicken with Lemon Garlic Cream Sauce

 - Position a rack in the lower third of the oven and preheat the oven to 375ºF.

 - When the sauce has thickened, remove from the flame, add the butter and whisk until it melts completely.
 With the skillet off the flame, add the heavy cream, whisk to combine.
 Place the skillet back over the flame for just 30 seconds, DO NOT allow the sauce to boil.
 Remove from heat, add the chicken back into the pan and drizzle the sauce over the chicken.
 Place the skillet in the oven for 5-8 minutes or until the chicken is completely cooked through.
 Top with chopped parsley or basil and serve warm with additional lemon slices.
+Serve with prepared rice, pasta, or sauteed veggies on the side.

 - Use boneless skinless chicken breasts/thighs that about the same thickness.
 I pounded mine down to about ½ inch.